miteshksingh/C-Compiler/README.md

 4. gcc Compiler.tab.c

-This generates the compiler executable: a.exe
+This generates the compiler executable: a.exe or a.out on Mac

 5. a.exe file.c file.i file.s

 The compiler executable takes 3 input parameters - original C file, an empty intermediate file and an empty assembly file.
 Intermediate code is written onto the .i file - file.i (argv[2])
 Assembly code is written onto the provided empty assembly file - file.s (argv[3])

+Example on Mac:

 6. gcc -m32 file.s